shantanu109/WolfJobs/CONTRIBUTING.md

 Giving more detailed information will help us understand the suggestion better.
 #### Provide details like 1) what is the enhancement?
 2)Suggestions to implement the enhancement

+<h3 id="section3"> Pull Requests</h3>
+The process described here has several goals:
+- Maintain WolfJobs quality
+- Fix problems that are important to users
+- Engage the community in working toward the best possible WolfJobs
+- Enable a sustainable system for Atom's maintainers to review contributions